aiven/devportal/docs/products/kafka/kafka-connect/howto/s3-sink-prereq.rst

 Configure AWS for the S3 sink connector
 =======================================

-To be able to sink the data from Apache Kafka® to S3 via the dedicated Aiven connector, you need to perform the following steps in the `AWS console <https://s3.console.aws.amazon.com/>`_:
+To be able to sink data from Apache Kafka® to S3 via the dedicated Aiven connector, you need to perform the following steps in the `AWS console <https://s3.console.aws.amazon.com/>`_:

 * **Create an AWS S3 bucket** where the data is going to be stored
 * **Define an IAM policy** to enable access to the S3 bucket